 In Sheffield, Capital & Centric is adopting a similar approach.
 Its 97-loft apartment development, Eyewitness, is also being built without a car park.
 Higgins is encouraged by the response so far from buyers.

-“The fear is that rich people with their BMWs aren’t going to want and come and buy, so you’re going to lose out,” he says.
+“The fear is that rich people aren’t going to want to come and buy, so you’re going to lose out,” he says.
 But he points to a scheme he advised on in Australia, where the sale price of apartments actually doubled, partly due to incorporating cycle storage.

-When it comes to convincing people to cycle in Sheffield though, the city has a particular challenge - its hills.
-Even Dame Storey has admitted the Steel City has some “crazy hills”.
+When it comes to convincing people to cycle in Sheffield though, the city has a particular challenge – its hills.
+Even Dame Sarah has admitted the Steel City has some “crazy hills”.

-But Sheffield City Region’s director of programme commissioning, Mark Lynam, argues the problem of hills can be overcome.
+But Mark Lynam, director of programme commissioning at Sheffield City Region, argues the problem of hills can be overcome.
 “They are something we need to consider, but should not be used as an excuse,” he says.
 “It’s about working smartly on how we design the infrastructure.”